 Six institutional and program characteristics emerge, however, as key factors influencing student outcomes that can ultimately affect the likelihood that a particular student will complete a Ph.D. program:

-The projects supported by the Pfizer and Ford Foundation grants tested interventions in these 6 areas and have identified additional areas in which innovative practices contribute to increased doctoral degree completion.
-Graduate deans from participating institutions have highlighted their “best practices” in national and institution-wide discussions on the topic of Ph.D. completion.
+The projects supported by grants from Pfizer Inc. and the Ford Foundation tested interventions in these six areas and identified additional areas in which innovative practices contribute to increased doctoral degree completion.
+Graduate deans from participating institutions highlighted their best practices in national and institution-wide discussions on the topic of Ph.D. completion.

 This is the fourth in a series of monographs from the CGS Ph.D.
 Completion Project.
 This monograph reports on policies and practices at participating institutions that aim to improve Ph.D. completion rates and reduce attrition in doctoral programs.
 These policies and practices are categorized into six broad institutional and programmatic categories: selection and admissions; mentoring and advising; financial support; research mode of the field; curricular and administrative processes and procedures; and program environment.

 This is the third in a series of publications from the Ph.D.
 Completion Project.
 It paints a broad picture of the various aspects of the doctoral experience of Ph.D. completers, as reported by 1,406 students who completed Ph.D. degrees in 18 universities between March 2006 and August 2008.
 Heading the list of major factors graduates contributed to Ph.D. completion were financial support, mentoring/advising, and family support.
 Other factors that students identified as contributing to their success were social environment and peer group support, program quality, and professional/career guidance.